-Effective January 1, 2017, Medicare eligible medical and prescription drug benefits are provided through the MAPD plan.
+Effective January 1, 2017, Medicare eligible medical and prescription drug benefits are provided through the UnitedHealthcare Medicare Advantage Plan with Prescription Drug Coverage (MAPD).

-The Health Plan was changed in 2017 to reflect the ACA maximum annual out-of-pocket amounts.
+The Plan is changed periodically to reflect the Affordable Care Act (ACA) maximum annual out-of-pocket amounts.

-Method and Assumptions Used in Calculations of Actuarially Determined Contributions
+Methods and Assumptions Used in Calculations of Actuarially Determined Contributions

-The actuarially determined contribution rates in the schedule of the University's proportionate share of the net OPEB liability and employer contributions (unaudited) are calculated as of September 30, 2014 three years prior to the end of the fiscal year in which contributions are reported.
+The actuarially determined contribution rates in the schedule of the University's proportionate share of the net OPEB liability and employer contributions (unaudited) are calculated as of September 30, 2016, three years prior to the end of the fiscal year, in which contributions are reported.
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule:

-Actuarial Cost Method Projected Unit Credit

-Amortization Method Level percent of pay
+Actuarial Cost Method Amortization Method Entry Age Normal Level percent of pay, closed

-Remaining Amortization Period 27 year, closed
+Remaining Amortization Period 25 years, closed

-Asset Valuation Method Market Value of Assets
+Asset Valuation Method Market value of assets

-Inflation 3.00%
+Inflation 2.88%

 Healthcare Cost Trend Rate:

-Pre-Medicare Eligible 7.50%
+Pre-Medicare Eligible 7.75%

-Medicare Eligible 5.75%
+Medicare Eligible 5.00%

 Ultimate Trend Rate:

 Pre-Medicare Eligible 5.00%

 Medicare Eligible 5.00%

-Year of Ultimate Trend Rate 2019 for Pre-Medicare Eligible

-2017 for Medicare Eligible
+Year of Ultimate Trend Rate 2022 for Pre-Medicare Eligible 2018 for Medicare Eligible

 Investment Rate of Return 5.00%, including inflation